 8.8.2B.1 General

 Since the EAS may have service area restriction, once the UE is moving out of the current edge coverage, to keep service continuity, the application client needs to communicate with the CAS.
+Service continuity between CAS and EAS is supported with CES, corresponding to the architecture options described in clause 6.2d.

 CES is registered in the ECS via ECI-3 reference point so that the CES can be found during service provisioning procedure triggered by EES.
 CAS(s) are registered in the CES via CLOUD-1 reference point which enables the CES to provide appropriate CAS to S-EAS.